Bulldog Finance Group's mission is to enable Democratic political campaigns and nonprofits to exceed their fundraising potential.

 Prior to starting Bulldog Finance Group, Scott served as the Deputy Director of the Real People Project for President Obama's Inaugural Committee.
 In 2006, Scott served as the chief fundraiser on the Christine Jennings for Congress campaign in Sarasota, FL, in which he helped raise over $1.9 million dollars in fewer than 60 days.
 Throughout his career, Scott has managed over 300 campaign and finance staffers in the positions of finance director, deputy finance director, events manager and finance assistant.

 Scott is an innovator and recognized thought leader in political fundraising, having been featured in numerous publications including, Time Magazine, US News & World Report, BusinessWeek and Campaigns & Elections among others.
 Scott received a BA in Political Science and Sociology at North Carolina State University.

-In addition to his role at Bulldog Finance Group, Scott recently joined the national board of directors for the New Leaders Council.
+In addition to his role at Bulldog Finance Group, Scott recently joined the Advisory Board for the New Leaders Council, and the Advisory Board for Democratic GAIN.
 He was named to the Campaign's & Elections Magazine Rising Star class of 2011.

 Sam Jones, President (aka Samwise)

 Sam Jones has worked with over 100 campaigns, organizations, and causes during his decade in politics, beginning in college when he founded chapters of both the Young Democrats and College Democrats at the University of North Texas.
 Sam has held campaign positions in management, finance and field operations.